Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Introduction

-This paper focuses on developing ML-based forecasts that leverage ensembles of forecasts produced by NCEP in addition to observed data and other features.
-Past work, including successful methods in the Rodeo competition (e.g., \citet{hwang2019improving}), incorporated the ensemble average as a feature in their ML systems, but did not use any other information about the ensemble.
+Here, we present work focused on developing ML-based forecasts that leverage lagged ensembles (\new{i.e., }an ensemble whose members are initialized from a succession of different start dates) of forecasts produced by NCEP in addition to observed data and other features.
+Previous studies, including successful methods in the Rodeo competition (e.g., \citet{hwang2019improving}), incorporate the ensemble mean as a feature in their ML systems but do not use any other information about the ensemble.
 In other words, variations among the ensemble members are not reflected in the training data or incorporated into the learned model.
-In contrast, this paper {\em demonstrates that the full ensemble contains important information for subseasonal climate forecasting outside the ensemble mean.} Specifically, we consider the test case of predicting monthly 2-meter temperatures and precipitation two weeks in advance over 3000 locations over the continental United States using physics-based predictions, such as NCEP-CFSv2 hindcasts \citep{kirtman2014north,saha2014ncep}, using an ensemble of 24 distinct forecasts.
+In contrast, this paper {\em demonstrates that the full ensemble contains important information for subseasonal forecasting outside the ensemble mean.} Specifically, we consider the test case of predicting monthly 2-meter temperatures and precipitation two weeks in advance over 3000 locations over the continental United States using physics-based predictions, such as NCEP-CFSv2 hindcasts \citep{kirtman2014north,saha2014ncep}, using an ensemble of 24 distinct forecasts.
 We repeat this experiment for the Global Modeling and Assimilation Office from the National Aeronautics and Space Administration (NASA-GMAO) ensemble, which has 11 ensemble members \citep{nasagmao}.